guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/01/README.md

 ---

-Following a step by step fashion while respecting operator precedence and asociativity, evaluation of the arguments given to `printf` is:
+Following a step by step fashion while respecting operator precedence and associativity, evaluation of the arguments given to `printf` is:

 (a)
 ```
 5 / 3, 5 % 3
+  1  , 5 % 3
   1  ,   2
 ```